realworldocaml/book/book/data-serialization/README.md

 By default, optional values are represented either as `()` for `None`, or as `(x)` for `Some x`, and a record field containing an option would be rendered accordingly.
-For example:
+For example, here's a record type containing an option:
 [ppx_sexp_conv/sexp.option]{.idx}

 ```ocaml env=main